SriHarsha379/ttd-smartfill-extension/README.md

 Gothram

-ID Type
+ID Type (Aadhaar / PAN / Voter ID)

 ID Number

-Works on all major TTD pages
+✔ Works across all major TTD pages
+✔ Uses safe DOM scanning (no data sent outside)

-📌 How to Use
+🧩 How to Use

 Install the extension in Chrome (Developer Mode).

 Open the TTD website.

-Click the extension icon → add profiles.
+Click the SmartFill extension icon.

+Enter up to 4 pilgrim profiles.

-Press Save Profiles.
+Click Save Profiles.

+Open a TTD booking form.

+Press Autofill or use shortcut:
-Go to a TTD form and click Autofill (or press Alt + Shift + F).
+👉 Alt + Shift + F

-Done!
-Your details will auto-fill instantly.
+Done — your details appear instantly.

-📂 Folder Structure
+📁 Project Structure
 ttd-smartfill-extension/
-│── manifest.json
+│── manifest.json     # Chrome extension config
-│── popup.html
+│── popup.html        # UI for entering profiles
-│── popup.js
+│── popup.js          # Handles profile save & actions
-│── content.js
+│── content.js        # Autofill logic for TTD pages
-│── styles.css
+│── styles.css        # UI styling
-│── icons/
+│── icons/            # Extension icons

-🔧 Developer Mode Installation
+🛠 Install in Developer Mode

 Download or clone the repo.

+Open Chrome → navigate to:
-Go to chrome://extensions
+chrome://extensions

-Enable Developer Mode
+Enable Developer Mode (top-right).

-Click Load Unpacked
+Click Load Unpacked.

-Select the extension folder.
+Select the project folder.

-📝 Notes

-Works only when you are on official TTD pages.

-Uses safe DOM scanning and dropdown handling.

-No data is sent outside — everything is local to your browser.
+Extension will appear in your toolbar.

+🔒 Privacy Note

+Your data:

+Is stored only inside your browser

+Never leaves your device

+Is not uploaded anywhere

+Safe, private, and fully local.

-🧑‍💻 Author
+👤 Author

 Sri Harsha
+Creator of TTD SmartFill — built for convenience, speed, and daily use.